 There are certain patterns that all property marketing companies and real estate agencies follow when it comes to finding the right tenants for properties.
 You put a catchy sign in front of the property.
 You add the property in all sorts of listing sites and social media pages.
-You buy ads – in magazines, newspapers, online.
-Billboards or flyers or strategically places business cards around the important places in town are a good idea too.
+You buy ads in magazines, newspapers, online.
+You can also try billboards or flyers or strategically placing business cards around the important places in town.

 And let’s not forget the obvious: property marketing companies stick to doing all of these things because they work and they generate profit.

 The problem is when you rely solely on doing the same things over and over again and expect to have better results in property marketing than your competition which is doing exactly the same thing as you.

 That’s why you need to create an elaborate and efficient property marketing plan.
 Try to come up with organized strategies and to think outside of the box so you can put to work exciting and fresh ideas.
 Getting better at property marketing is of absolute necessity if you want to rent out your property effectively.

 In this article, we’re going to explain in detail the steps you need to take to write an elaborate and efficient property marketing plan and then we’re going to give you some professional tips on property marketing you can use.

 Here are the main points in the structure of an efficient property marketing plan that you need to cover:

 2. Competitive analysis.